Affiliate links on Android Authority may earn us a commission. Learn more.

 You aren’t forced to have Apple replace your iPhone screen.
 We have the right to repair, after all.
 There are also Apple Authorized Service Providers.
-There aren’t many, and they are usually large stores like Best Buy, but there are some smaller participants.
+There aren’t many, and they are usually large stores like Best Buy, but some smaller participants exist.
 Additionally, Apple has an Independent Repair Provider program for those who want to provide repairs out of warranty.

 Of course, there is also an excess of third-party technicians and shops that will do screen replacements for you.
 Apple has become more accepting of these businesses, and will actually respect your warranty as long as any future damage isn’t related to, or caused by, what the third-party tech repaired (in this case, the screen).
 That said, we would be very wary about taking iPhones to third-party repair businesses.